GUILLAUME LAMOUR

 Nassar,…, and Lamour.
 JACS 2019

-- In my current work as a Research Engineer (2017-present, University of Evry - Paris Saclay - Genopole grant), I develop new approaches to study the nanomechanics of biomimetic membranes and of living cells, using atomic force microscopy (AFM).
-This helps understanding mechanisms underlying endocytosis, vesicle formation, and may open up new research avenues in drug design targeting membrane-cytoskeleton interactions.
+- In my second postdoc (2017-2019, University of Evry - Paris Saclay - Genopole grant), I developed an AFM platform to study the interaction of membrane proteins with lipid membranes This helps understanding mechanisms underlying endocytosis, vesicle formation, and may open up new research avenues in drug design targeting membrane-cytoskeleton interactions.

 Lamour et al. Phys.
 Rev. X 2020